prpole/dissertation/throughput/main.md

 environmentalist discourse more broadly because of a longstanding tendency to align technology or "technological fixes" with capitalist exploitation and human domination of the natural world, an alignment summarized by the term "Prometheanism."
-John Bellamy Foster, in *Marx's Ecology*, traces the roots of the term back to Proudhon, for whom Prometheus was a figure exemplifying the triumphal human translation of nature into economic value.[^ln-foster] The term has since been mobilized in a critique of Prometheanism, which resists the dangerous sense that we can just invent our way out of any problems a high-consumption lifestyle naturally creates---and that there's therefore no reason to reduce consumption or worry about exploitation. [ Need to discuss John Dryzek's *The Politics of the Earth* here, where the critique of Prometheanism (and maybe the term?) originate. ]
+John Bellamy Foster traces the roots of the term back to Proudhon, for whom Prometheus was a figure exemplifying the triumphal human translation of nature into economic value.[^ln-foster] The term has since been mobilized in a critique of Prometheanism, which resists the dangerous sense that we can just invent our way out of any problems a high-consumption lifestyle naturally creates---and that there's therefore no reason to reduce consumption or worry about exploitation. [ Need to discuss John Dryzek's *The Politics of the Earth* here, where the critique of Prometheanism (and maybe the term?) originates. ]

 So, it's hard to imagine a deep ecologist being very excited about any of these ideas.
 But what would a deep ecologist do with a planet that doesn't have an